turbonomic/orm/config/samples/redis-autoscaler/README.md

 NAME             READY   UP-TO-DATE   AVAILABLE   AGE redis-operator   0/0     0            0           5h41m
 ```

+please also revert the `spec.redisLeader.replicas` back to 3, so that VPA has something to work with.

+### Vertical Pod AutoScaler

 The Vertical Pod Auto Scaler we used in this sample comes from [vpa](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#install-command)